anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 (Installation) IP addresses are assumed to be routeable over the whole installation network except for link-local IP addresses.

-The term "Join Proxy" as used in this document refers specifically to an {{RFC8995}} Join Proxy that can support Pledges execute the cBRSKI protocol {{I-D.ietf-anima-constrained-voucher}} over an end-to-end secured channel to the cBRSKI Registrar.
+The term "Join Proxy" as used in this document refers specifically to an {{RFC8995}} Join Proxy that can support Pledges execute the cBRSKI protocol {{cBRSKI}} over an end-to-end secured channel to the cBRSKI Registrar.